ASACT/miniconf2025/pages/pages-root-folder/index.md

 ---
 layout: page-fullwidth
-title: "The 21st ASA-CT Mini-Conference"
+title: "The 22st ASA-CT Mini-Conference"
 header: no
 permalink: /index.html
 homepage: true
 ---

-+ **Date/Time:** Friday, April 14, 2023
++ **Date/Time:** Tuesday, April 23, 2024
-+ **Location:** The conference will be hybrid, with in-person sessions held at the Pfizer Research Site at Groton, CT and all sessions broadcast live via Zoom.
++ **Location:** The conference will be hybrid, with in-person sessions held at the Boehringer Ingelheim at Ridgefield, CT and all sessions broadcast live via Zoom.

 This annual event is organized by the [Connecticut Chapter of the American Statistical Association](https://community.amstat.org/connecticutchapter/home) (ASA-CT).
 We aim to